seng438-winter-2024/seng438-a2-GoodGuyCuban/seng438-a2-team_number.md

 **Test Method: testGetLengthWithVariousRanges**

-For this test, we employed the use of parameterized classes to collectively address both ECT and BVT and reduce code bloating.
+For this test, we employed the use of parameterized classes to collectively address both ECT and BVT as well as to reduce code bloating.
 Each test targets a unique input partition.

 **Partitions Covered**: